-This beautifully intricate hairstyle is surprisingly simple to create.
-Named for resembling a fish skeleton, this braid style provides a sleek, chic look ideal for casual and formal occasions.
+This popular hairstyle is surprisingly simple to create.
+Named for its resemblance to a fish skeleton, this braid looks chic for any occasion.

 #14.
 Feather Braid

 Next up is the feather braid, an enchanting, feather-like hairstyle that adds a whimsical touch to any look.
-This braid is a variation of the classic 3-strand braid, with pieces of hair left out in each turn, creating a “feathered” effect.
+This braid is a variation of classic braids, with pieces of hair left out in each turn, creating a “feathered” effect.

 #15.
 4-Strand Braid

-If you’re ready to venture beyond the traditional 3-strand braid, let’s introduce the 4-strand braid.
+If you’re ready to venture beyond the traditional 3-strand braid, let’s talk about the 4-strand braid.
 This gorgeous braid style offers a thicker, more intricate look that will surely make a statement.

 #16.
 5-Strand Braid